 Print/Copy/Fax/Scan: Black-and-white printing and copying is available free for school-related projects.
-A color printer is available for a dollar a page.
-Students may also scan and fax items related to school.
+Students may also scan items related to school.

 Study Rooms: Group study rooms with AV equipment and white boards are available.

 Lounge Areas: Several seating and study areas can be found throughout the library.